plotdb/block/README.md

  - `extend`: optional. block identifier ( `name@version` or `{name, version}` ) of block to extend.
    - `name`: parent block's name
    - `version`: parent block's version.
-   - `dom`: default true. use parent's DOM if set true.
+   - `dom`: default true. can be any of following:
+     - `true`: use parent's DOM if set true.
+     - `false`: completely ignore extended DOM in any ancestor.
+     - `"overwrite"`: overwrite parent DOM but extend DOM from grantparent, if any.
    - use `plug` ( for html ), `obj` and `pubsub` ( js ) to work with extended block. ( TODO: documentation )
  - `dependencies`: dependencies of this block.
    - list or modules, in case of mutual dependencies: